angular/angular/adev/src/content/tutorials/learn-angular/steps/20-inject-based-di/README.md

 Note: Injection contexts are beyond the scope of this tutorial, but you can find more information in the [Angular Docs](guide/di/dependency-injection-context) if you would like to learn more.

-In this activity you'll learn how to inject a service and use it in a component.
+In this activity, you'll learn how to inject a service and use it in a component.

 <hr>